A Google employee is suing for discrimination. He wants to know if Google can use his data against him.

 The case raises new questions about employee surveillance.
 Google has faced criticism in the past for using software to keep a watchful eye over its workforce.
 The Cassel case brings the debate into the courtroom, and could force Google to answer a thorny question that may not have a straightforward answer.

-Google’s business relies on scooping up a nearly unfathomable amount of personal information, from a person’s search history to the contents of their emails and Google Docs files, and feeding it into some of the world’s most powerful computers.
+Google’s business relies on scooping up a nearly unfathomable amount of personal information, including a person’s search history as well as the contents of their emails and Google Docs files, and feeding it into some of the world’s most powerful computers.
 The data are used to sell ads and develop artificial intelligence algorithms that do everything from interpret language to automatically make calendar appointments.
 Google is also facing intense pressure from regulators and lawmakers, some of whom are paying close attention to any statements the company makes about data collection.

 If Google accessed communication between Cassel and his attorneys, it could be viewed critically by the judge in the case, said Michael Volkov, principal at the Volkov Law Group and an expert on corporate compliance.
 “The best strategy is to wall yourself off from communications related to the case,” he said.
 Volkov said it’s unlikely that a company like Google would cross that boundary and access data from Cassel or the judge.

-But there is some precedent for the type of hypothetical behavior that Baker is asking about.
+But there is some precedent for the type of hypothetical behavior.
 Microsoft’s attorneys, for instance, once signed off on accessing the private Hotmail account of a tech blogger to find a leaker in its midst.
 Microsoft cited its terms of service as the reason it decided the search was permitted.
 After the case gained media attention, Microsoft changed its policies.
 It now seeks input from outside experts on whether it should search user accounts and publishes the number of these searches in an annual report.
 The company declined to comment.

-Usually, employees who sue companies for discrimination don’t continue to work for that company.
+Usually, employees who sue a company for discrimination don’t continue to work for that company.
 But Google has not fired Cassel, opting to put him on leave and continue to pay him.

-Cassel claims Google hired him and other black employees under false pretenses, promising one job and then giving them a different one once they arrived.
-Cassel alleges the “bait and switch” was part of an effort to increase the company’s diversity numbers.
+Cassel claims that Google hired him and other black employees under false pretenses, promising one job and then giving them a different one.
+Cassel alleges that the “bait and switch” was part of an effort to increase the company’s diversity numbers.
 The lawsuit says Google retaliated against him when he complained.
 Cassel, according to the complaint, has tried to find a new job within Google, but Google has not put him back to work.

 Google has denied the allegations in court.
-Cassel, through his attorney, declined to comment on Monday’s filing.
+Cassel, through an attorney, declined to comment on Monday’s filing.

 Cassel’s lawyers say Google could have an advantage in the litigation if it compiles data and uses it to learn more about the parties involved.
 Monday’s filing cites Google’s terms of service, which all customers agree to when using any Google product.
 “The privacy policy states Google may use User Data internally to, among other things ‘Protect Google.’
 One way Google might well ‘protect itself’ is through litigation defense,” the filing reads.
 “Google has both motive and the opportunity to access the User Data of adversaries and judicial officers for use in litigation.”

-Monday’s filing says Google attorneys at first offered to discuss the question with Cassel’s attorneys this summer, but then put their foot down, refusing to answer.
-Google, the filing says, cited attorney client privilege as one of the reasons.
-Cassel’s attorneys’ said they could answer the question without disclosing any privileged conversations Google’s attorneys may have had.
+Monday’s filing says Google attorneys at first offered to discuss the question with Cassel’s attorneys this summer, but then declined to answer.
+Google, the filing says, cited attorney-client privilege as one of the reasons.
+Cassel’s attorneys said they could answer the question without disclosing any privileged conversations that Google’s attorneys may have had.
 Google’s attorneys also said they didn’t understand the question.

 Cassel’s attorneys disagreed that the question was difficult to understand.
-The requests “are not vague and ambiguous,” they wrote, countering, “Google comprehends English.
+The requests “are not vague and ambiguous,” they wrote, countering that “Google comprehends English.
 Google Translate understands many languages.”